-28. It shall be lawful for the Minister to place a police force established in any district, rural district, town, or place, or in the neighborhood of any railway and other works, under the control of any public officer having authority in such district, rural district, town, place, or neighborhood, or in the province wherein such district, rural district, town, place, or neighbourhood is situated; and such public officer shall in such case exercise the powers herein vested in police officers not under the grade of Assistant Superintendents of Police: Provided that nothing herein contained shall be held to interfere with the general supervision of the Inspector-General of Police over the entire force and all officers thereof, subject to rules and regulations to be made by the Minister.
+Police force 28.
+It shall be lawful for the Minister to place a police force established in any district, rural district, town, or place, or in the neighborhood of any railway and other works, under the control of any public officer having authority in such district, rural control of a district, town, place, or neighborhood, or in the province wherein such district, rural district, town, place, or neighbourhood is situated; and such public officer shall in such case exercise the powers herein vested in police officers not under the grade of Assistant Superintendents of Police:

+Provided that nothing herein contained shall be held to interfere with the general supervision of the Inspector-General of Police over the entire force and all officers thereof, subject to rules and regulations to be made by the Minister.

-regulations for the 28A . establishment and operation of a scheme for the grant of respect of the permanent total or partial disablement or death of police officers in the discharge of their duties.
+Power to 28A. make regulations for the establishment and operation of a scheme for the grant of compensation in respect of the permanent total or partial disablement or death of police officers in the discharge of their duties.